 7. Make Your Sale Contingent On You Finding Another Home

 In good neighborhoods, good homes often sell in less than two weeks.
 An exception in my neighborhood is a very nice and competitively priced home that has been on the market over three months.
 This home has a seller’s contingency that delays close of escrow until the seller finds a new home and closes escrow on it first.
 The seller has been looking for three months and can’t get a purchase offer accepted, probably because their offers are contingent on selling their home.
-Buyers prefer to enter into a purchase contract with a firm closing date unless they know they’re buying the property dirt cheap.
+Buyers prefer to enter into a purchase contract with a firm closing date unless they’re buying the property dirt cheap.
 Penance: Arrange for temporary living and storage if you must, but remove all seller contingencies.

 Ready To Do Your Home Selling Penance?